-For further information please refer to the Discrimination, Harassment & Sexual Misconduct Policy and Campus Safety and Security Manual posted on the College Website at www.secon.edu.
+For further information please refer to the Discrimination, Harassment & Sexual Misconduct Policy and Campus Safety and Security Manual located on the college website, www.secon.edu.

 ADMISSIONS REQUIREMENTS

 All candidates for admission to the College are considered based on their individual qualifications.
 Admission to SECON is a selective process.
 All aspects of a student's record are evaluated in making an admission decision, with an emphasis placed on a student's academic success and potential.
 Final selection of applicants to be admitted shall be made by the Admissions Committee, which reserves the right to deny admission to any applicant for any lawful reason.
 SECON does not obligate itself to admit all students who meet the minimum admission criteria.